Books that follow the work, not the other way around.

 External-statement-of-record bookkeeping

-Guspora ships a CSV-based bank reconciliation surface — upload your statement, match transactions to journal entries, and keep a reconciliation worksheet inside Guspora.
-What stays with your CPA: live bank-feed integrations (Plaid / direct-connect), the canonical chart-of-accounts decisions, accruals and reclasses, and bookkeeping policy.
-If you want your bookkeeper to keep reconciling in QuickBooks, the export trail is clean; if you want a CSV-driven reconcile inside Guspora, the engine is in production.
+Guspora includes a CSV-based bank reconciliation surface for configured workflows: upload a statement, match transactions to journal entries, and keep a worksheet inside Guspora.
+What stays with your CPA: live bank feeds, canonical chart-of-accounts decisions, accruals, reclasses, and bookkeeping policy.
+Complete tenant-specific reconciliation remains subject to live acceptance.

 Financial statements (GAAP)